Count of Toulouse: Carolingian era

 During the youth of young Louis the Pious his tutor, Torson (sometimes Chorso or Choson), ruled at Toulouse as the first count.
 In 788, Count Torson was captured by the Basques under Adalric, who made him swear an oath of allegiance to the Duke of Gascony, Lupus II.
 Upon his release, Charlemagne, at the diet of Worms (790), replaced him with his Frankish cousin, William of Gellone.
 William in turn successfully subdued the Gascons.

 In the ninth century, Toulouse suffered in common with the rest of western Europe.
 It was besieged by Charles the Bald in 844, and taken four years later by the Normans, who had sailed up the Garonne.
 About 852, Raymond I, count of Quercy, succeeded his brother Fredelo as Count of Rouergue and Toulouse.
 It is from Raymond that all the later counts of Toulouse document their descent.
 His grandchildren divided their parents' estates; of these Raymond II became count of Toulouse, and Ermengol, count of Rouergue; while the hereditary titles of Septimania, Quercy and Albi were shared between them.

 Raymond II's grandson, William III (known as the first William Taillefer), married Emma of Provence, and handed down part of that lordship to his younger son Bertrand I of Forcalquier.

-William's elder son, Pons, left two children, one of whom, William IV succeeded his father in Toulouse, Albi and Quercy; while the younger, Raymond IV, ruled the vast possessions of the counts of Rouergue.
+William's elder son, Pons, left two children, one of whom, William IV succeeded his father in Toulouse, Albi and Quercy; while the younger, Raymond IV, inherited the county of Saint-Gilles from his father and a short while later the much larger County of Rouergue from his cousin.